CURRENT STATUS

 - Does this impact any other laws?

-- Not directly, no. This lawsuit was specifically about this law, but it does allow us to point at this ruling in other cases and in policy debates at the legislature.
+- Not directly, no. This lawsuit was explicitly about this law, but it does allow us to point at this ruling in other cases and policy debates at the legislature.

 - Can an 18-20 year old purchase a handgun or ammunition at a dealer?

 - Federal law prohibits a person under 21 from purchasing a firearm or handgun ammunition at a dealer.
-Our national partners in other states are litigating that issue.
+Our national partners in other states are litigating that issue in Reese v ATF.

 - Is it legal for an 18-20 year old to possess a handgun in Minnesota?